 The dichotomous, quasi “dual” reality of the time – on the one hand having to fit in within the Eastern hemisphere so as not to “offend” the socialist system, on the other hand being able to learn about the West thanks to Western television, which could be received in Berlin – did the rest, and through the use and overcoming of these experiences until today intensified our tireless urge and the yearning search for free encounter & open exchange with like-minded friends.

-And even if we rightly felt much at the time to be extremely restrictive, from today’s perspective, antagonistic to the egoistic mentality of many people today, inundated with stimulus and conditioned to excess, many positive side-effects can actually be found in the restrictions of that time.
+And even if we rightly felt much at the time to be extremely restrictive, from today’s perspective, antagonistic to the egoistic mentality of many people today, inundated with stimulus and conditioned to excess, many positive side-effects can be found in that time’s restrictions.

-So for us, the contradictory and at the same time complementary dualism of limitation and excess, and also exclusion and exchange, emerge time and again and is artistically meaningful to us.
-Well – by no means have we captured it all here – but in any case we’ll continue to search out these constellations.
+So for us, the contradictory and, at the same time, the complementary dualism of limitation and excess, and also exclusion and exchange, emerge time and again and is artistically meaningful to us.
+Well – by no means have we captured it all here – but in any case, we’ll continue to search out these constellations.